owulveryck/blog/content/post/google-video-1.md

 }
 {{< /highlight >}}

+## Launching the request

+### Authorization

+To actually use the service, I need an authorization token.
+This token is linked to a service account.
+Then with the token we can trigger the analysis by using this `curl` command:

 {{< highlight shell >}}
 curl -s -k -H 'Content-Type: application/json' \
       -H 'Authorization: Bearer MYTOKEN' \
       'https://videointelligence.googleapis.com/v1beta1/videos:annotate' \
       -d @demo.json
+{{< /highlight >}}

+The action replies with a json containing an `operation name`.
+Actually the operation is long an asynchronous.
+This `operation name` can be use to get the processing status.

+{{< highlight js >}}
 {
    "name": "us-east1.16784866925473582660"
 }
 {{< /highlight >}}

+### Getting the status

+To request the status, we need to query the service to get the status of the operation:

 {{< highlight shell >}}
 curl -s -k -H 'Content-Type: application/json' \